Please use another Browser

 For instance, in our remote diagnostic centers we have applied data and knowledge to overcome restricted access to more remote locations, without making any O&M compromises.
 Service visits can be kept to a minimum and issues can even be fixed remotely through services such as our Vibration Diagnostics, which applies big data analysis to catch developing issues before they can shut down the turbine.

 When on-site expertise is needed, we have developed other innovations to overcome obstacles.
 For example, our service operation vessel (SOV), which offers accelerated response and safer working conditions, uses technical innovations based on expert insight from practical experience at sea.
 Its hydraulic gangway enhances safety at sea by enabling technicians to “walk to work” even at wave heights of 2.5 meters, and is able to stay at sea for weeks at a time for greater availability and quicker reaction.
 Which means more turbine uptime, and consequently more energy output.
+The SOV ist part of our integrated service logistics including Jack-Up vessels, helicopters an CTVs.

 By working directly with customers, Siemens is able to identify specific needs and requirements to find the most technically efficient and economically feasible system solution.
 In its four categories – Reliability, Reassurance, Optimization, and Performance – the Siemens Service Wind portfolio has solutions to lower energy costs, enhance grid codes, ensure higher compliance with safety and environmental regulations, boost turbine performance and availability, offer 24/7 global turbine monitoring, and much more.
 So that whatever the unique project situation, Siemens custom-built service packages contribute to a secure return on investment.